parradaniela/jobi-jobboard/README.md

 ## Overview

 A job board website converted from a figma mockup.
-The project is built using React and incorporates TypeScript, Firebase, the React Context API, React Router and TailwindCSS and will be my largest project to date!
-It is currently still in progress and has minimal functionality, but that will change over time.
-Check back frequently for updates, I'm working on this almost every day! 😊
+The project is built using React and incorporates TypeScript, Firebase, the React Context API, React Router and TailwindCSS!
+I styled the site mobile first to be fully responsive, all the while making use of reusable UI components to quickly build out different sections.
+I plan to continue returning to this project to add more pages and functionality over time, check back frequently to see the updates as they happen! 😊

 ## Live site

-The live site is here (please note the site is still very much under construction and will almost certainly have broken parts until complete!): https://jobi-board.netlify.app
+The live site is here: https://jobi-board.netlify.app

 ## Designed with

 - React with TypeScript
 - React Context API and React Router
-- Firebase
+- Firebase Firestore
 - TailwindCSS